shanenak/disco-tap/README.md

 - Tuesday: Music features (start, stop) and UI
 - Wednesday: Finalize scoring metrics and refine UI.

-The interface was first envisioned with the image below.
+The interface was first envisioned with the sketch below and other wireframes.
 ![wireframe](./images/wireframe.png)